 AACC uses the Maryland State Department of Education (MSDE) official listing of nonpublic schools to determine high school graduation status.
 AACC makes every attempt to verify nonpublic high schools in other states, but may request further information from the student or high school to determine high school graduation status.

-AACC uses documents listed on the World Education Services (WES) website and the National Association of Foreign Student Advisers Guide to Educational Systems Around the World to determine foreign high school equivalent to U.S. high school graduation.
+AACC uses documents listed on the World Education Services (WES) website or the Education Credential Evaluators website to determine foreign high school equivalent to U.S. high school graduation.
 Students should submit copies of the secondary school documents listed on these websites.
 Notarized English translations are needed in addition to the required documents for some languages.
 Contact Records and Registration at 410-777-2243 with questions about necessary documents.

 AACC recognizes some online high schools.
 Online high schools must be regionally accredited by an accreditation agency recognized by the U.S. Department of Education.